ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

 ## The Kaminsky Attack

-The Kaminsky attack is a way for a remote attacker to insert incorrect, potentially malicious data into a DNS resolver's cache using mainly weaknesses in the protocol rather than defects in particular implementations.
-Since almost all other protocols depend upon the DNS and since the potential to be coerced into connecting to a rogue system across a network is more or less the definition of a network service vulnerability, this represents a broad base of risk for most services delivered over the Internet.
+The Kaminsky attack is a way for a remote attacker to insert incorrect, potentially-malicious data into a DNS resolver's cache using mainly weaknesses in the protocol rather than defects in particular implementations.
+Since [almost all other protocols depend upon the DNS](#impact-and-exploitation) and since the potential to be coerced into connecting to a rogue system across a network is more or less the definition of a network service vulnerability, this represents a broad base of risk for most services delivered over the Internet.

 ### Key Insights